PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 changing source.
 Do not introduce a synthetic-only extraction merely to advance source order; commit and push only a coherent verified unit and do not create a pull request.

+## NCHW/NHWC elementwise roundtrip root-metadata correction: completed state

+The 207-line `_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains`
+implementation remains in `lower_from_onnx2tf.py`; this checkpoint deliberately does not extract it.
+A new focused module first characterized one positive multi-input elementwise closure plus pre-Transpose fan-out and public post- output rejection.

+The positive characterization exposed a pre-existing metadata defect before any correction was applied.
+The owner permuted every elementwise subgraph output from NHWC to NCHW, including the private root, then copied that already- permuted root metadata to the canonical post-Transpose output and permuted it a second time.
+For a `[1,8,8,3]` root this produced `[1,8,3,8]` rather than the required `[1,3,8,8]`.
+The issue was recorded as a strict xfail before the implementation changed.

+The safe correction excludes only `root_nhwc_name` from the intermediate- output metadata loop.
+Existing guards prove that this private root is consumed only by the matched post-Transpose and is not public.
+Intermediate tensors are still permuted once; the root metadata is copied to the canonical output and permuted exactly once.
+Rewiring, constants, alias replacement, removal order, fixed-point behavior, pruning, and the historical statistic are unchanged.

+The focused positive, fan-out rejection, public-output rejection, pruning, and idempotence suite passes `3 passed in 0.53s`.
+The changed-file branch regression collection passes `526 passed in 26.93s`; the optional-TensorFlow import-blocked suite passes `11 passed in 9.34s`.
+Ruff and whitespace checks pass.
+There are no remaining xfails in this focused module.

+Tier 1 `gaze_estimation_adas_0002.onnx` is the strictly sequential zero-owner artifact control.
+A read-only ONNX topology scan found seven structurally similar Transpose/elementwise/inverse-Transpose regions, but earlier lowering passes eliminate or alter them before this helper.
+Its four runtime results remain zero before and after the correction.
+The pre conversion completed in 0.398 seconds and the post conversion in 0.395 seconds; both recorded process- tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `fe026fa4d996ab526e2c65506c83c0f3b709f381fc9247a5453c8731abdf70c5`;
+- float16 TFLite:
+  `392c1312bde822bd4f824d9fdca19612cf07018ac8cdbac3303407530d4a2b55`;
+- tensor correspondence:
+  `002b47c50efda861d76b941f97992a7dae1a6d8758d627f182340bf954dca272`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The active Tier 0-4 accuracy baseline remains `max_abs=1.2665987014770508e-07`; no duplicate inference was added because the executed TFLite artifact is identical.
+Positive production ownership is not claimed.
+All model runs remained strictly sequential.

+Changed files are the one-line guarded lowerer correction, the new focused elementwise-roundtrip characterization module, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+Do not mechanically extract this corrected helper until positive production ownership is observed or a later checkpoint explicitly accepts the fixed zero-owner evidence.
+At restart, inventory the adjacent 555-line `_optimize_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains` helper's existing fixtures, fan-out/constant contracts, production positions, and short zero-SWAP real ownership before choosing the next evidence-backed unit.